 This was quite a hard time for both my wife and I: coming to terms with the fact that she couldn’t breastfeed like we had always imagined was almost like a grieving process that took a few days / weeks to overcome.
-But that and the following experience bottle feeding my daughter also opened my eyes to the fact that it’s totally okay to bottle feed your baby (whether using formula or expressed milk).
+But that and the following experience bottle feeding my daughter also opened my eyes to the fact that it’s totally okay to bottle feed your baby (whether using formula or expressed milk, read our article on combination feeding).
 You’ll still be okay, your baby is still going to be okay, beautiful and healthy, and everything else is going to be okay.

 So, while it’s good to persist and soldier on knowing that the pain can eventually go and you will enjoy breastfeeding, also know that it’s okay to let go if you can’t or don’t want to deal with it anymore.
 I strongly believe that your baby and the whole family will be much happier if you can be happier, and that can’t happen when you are in constant excruciating pain, and nothing that you do or try seems to help.

 Here it is mom, all my tips for dealing with sore nipples while breastfeeding 🙂 I really believe that there’s at least one tip here that will definitely help you with the pain.

 Breastfeeding, particularly for the first time, can be a such a bitch.
 But with lots of patience and perseverance (and help!)
 I truly believe you can get to the other side and you will soon discover the magic of breastfeeding.
 And, if not, know that you didn’t fail at anything and you are still an amazing mom!!